Jayer117-ball/HighandDry/README.md

 To update:

-1. Re-download the Wabbajack file — it will update automatically
-2. For any manually added mods:
+1. For any manually added mods:
 - Add `[NoDelete]` to the front of a mod name.
-3. Add `[NoDelete]` to:
+  - Add `[NoDelete]` to:
     - Vanilla UI Extension
     - New Vegas Reloaded
     - Cyberware
+2. Re-download the Wabbajack file — it will update automatically
 4. Re-run the 4GB Patch. (it may need to be re-run)
 5. Complete #2 & #3 from the previous "In-Game" section.